Supporting learner progression: assessment guidance

-Schools must design, adopt and implement a curriculum that enables learners to realise the four purposes, providing for appropriate progression for all learners.
-Therefore, supporting learner progression is a matter for consideration by individual schools.
-To fully support progression along the 3 to16 continuum, schools should also work collaboratively in their clusters and, where appropriate, across wider networks.
+Schools and settings must design and/or adopt a curriculum that enables learners to realise the four purposes, providing for appropriate progression for all learners.
+Therefore, supporting learner progression is a requirement for all maintained schools and settings.
+To fully support progression along the 3 to16 continuum, schools and settings should work collaboratively in their clusters and across wider networks.

-The main participants in the learning process, of which assessment is a fundamental part, are leaders, practitioners, learners, parents/carers and external partners.
+The main participants in the learning process are leaders, practitioners, learners, parents, carers and external partners.
 More information on each of these main participants is detailed below.

-The role of leaders is to establish a strong learning culture which supports and challenges practitioners to enable learners to make appropriate progress.
+The role of leaders is to establish a strong learning culture that supports and challenges practitioners to enable learners to make appropriate progress.
 This should be achieved through: